ayjays132/PhillOS/drivers/graphics/README.md

 line and rectangle rendering directly in kernel space.
 These are intended for early boot diagnostics and simple UI prototypes until a full graphics stack is available.

+### Text Output

+The framebuffer driver now bundles a tiny 8x8 bitmap font derived from public domain sources. `fb_draw_char()` renders a single ASCII character and `fb_draw_text()` draws a string using this font.
+Passing `0xFFFFFFFF` as the background color leaves untouched pixels unchanged, enabling simple overlay text like the "OFFLINE MODE" banner shown during kernel initialization.